O&W RAIL TRAIL:

 -BIKE IT OR HIKE IT-

-O&W Rail Trail (Woodbridge towards South Fallsburg); 1.8 miles
+O&W Rail Trail; Woodbridge Section; 1.8 miles

 Liberty Rail Trail; 2.6 miles

-Parksville Rail Trail; 1.3 miles [2.7 mile Loop]
+Parksville Rail Trail; 1.3 miles

 Liberty Rail Trail; Moderate.
 Flat, rail trail with varying surfaces.
 Old asphalt, road, grass, hard packed dirt, cinder & gravel.